oqtane/Oqtane.LicensedModule/README.md

 # License Keys

-License keys are stored locally in the /bin folder of an installation.
+License files are stored locally in the /bin folder of an installation.
 They utilize a file naming convention of Package Name plus an ".lic" extension so that they are easy to identify.
+If a license file is deleted, it will be regenerated automatically the next time the module is accessed (in production only).
 License keys are specific to a product variant and installation (and Marketplace).
 License keys contain 10 segments of 4 characters (an example is included below).

 ```
 C686-855A-7572-C55F-715E-58EB-C31D-9999-1231-0001